DanRoscigno/DnD/characters/Savrad/savrad.md

 We traded non-combatants for a shorty named Irky Timbers

-Belack is an evil Druid
+Belack is an evil Druid who cultivates fruits: In midummer the fruit heals.
+In midwinter the pale fruit saps the hehalth of thhe consumer.
+Belack has the Goblins sell the fruit.